Gbemisola23/ebinnaturals/README.md

-# p
+# EbinNaturals
 ## Introduction

-Pack and Stash is a fictional B2C e-commerce store that is  designed and implemented with Python and Django, HTML, CSS and some Javascript.
-It specialises in selling home organization products to consumers online.
+EbinNaturals is a fictional B2C e-commerce store that is  designed and implemented with Python and Django, HTML, CSS and some Javascript.
+It specialises in selling beauty products to consumers online.
 However it has to be noted that this site is for educational use only.

-Link to deployed site can be found [Here](https://herokuapp.com/)
+Link to deployed site can be found [Here](https://ebinnaturals.herokuapp.com/)

 ## Showcase
 ![Home page](static/images/homepage.jpg)

 ### Strategy
-* Pack and Stash is a B2C type of business.
-Due to pressure of life amongst us from work/business to family not talking of pandemics, many of us are now opting for online shopping.
-Pack and Stash aims to offer flexible online shopping to its customers.
+* EbinNaturals is a B2C type of business.
+Due to pressure of life amongst us from work and family, people have opeted for online shopping.
+EbinNaturals aims to offer flexible online shopping to its customers by availing them to natural readymade homemade recipes that saves them time.

 # UX
 ## User stories